japandotorg/melon-docs/docs/custom-commands/blocks.md

 #### Loose Variable Getter Block

-The loose variable block represents the adapters for any seeded or defined variables.
-This variable implementation is considered "loose" since it checks whether the variable is valid during :meth:`process`, rather than :meth:`will_accept`.
+The loose variable block represents the adapters for any seeded or defined variables.yarn This variable implementation is considered "loose" since it checks whether the variable is valid during :meth:`process`, rather than :meth:`will_accept`.
-You may also define variables here with {$<variable name>:<value>}, note that this is not available using the StrictVariableGetterBlock class.
+You may also define variables here with `{$<variable name>:<value>}`, note that this is not available using the StrictVariableGetterBlock class.

 Usage: `{<variable_name>([parameter]):[payload]}`